intelia-agility/mlspecialisation/usecase2/README.md

 8. create two endpoints
 9. deploy both the two models to their endpoint

+Both the trained XGBoost model and the FastAI DNN recommendor model need to run in a docker container.
+Vertex AI has built-in prediction image for XGBoost model deployment, and it works with no problem.
+The FastAI DNN recommender model doesn't has a built-in prediction image to choose.

 The pipeline has been designed to be modifiable by changing parameters like random_seed, train-test split ratio, etc. Both the scaled RMSE and the original RMSE were published as the result of the model training.
+We have built a custom prediction image to support this model.
+We built a two-stage image, the first stage is the installation of Python libraries:

+>FROM python:3.9
+ENV AIP_STORAGE_URI=default
+WORKDIR /app
+COPY . /app
+RUN pip install --upgrade pip
+RUN pip install -r /app/requirements.txt

+The second and final stage install the payload script:

+>FROM us-central1-docker.pkg.dev/blackfridayintelia/quickstart-docker-repo/fastai_0
+WORKDIR /app
+COPY . /app
+RUN echo "The AIP_STORAGE_URI is $AIP_STORAGE_URI"
+ENTRYPOINT gunicorn -b :5080 app:app --timeout 60

+The payload was:
+>

 ### 3.2.4.1 Model or application on Google Cloud
 - Vertex pipeline: https://console.cloud.google.com/vertex-ai/locations/us-central1/pipelines/runs/blackfriday-pipeline-v0-20231205035105?project=blackfridayintelia